The 5 Best RV Toilets – Quality, Comfort, Performance

 Most regular toilets use 1.6 or 1.28 gallons of water per flush.
 Some use more.
 Compare that to the 0.2 gallons per flush used by RV toilets.

-Most RVs black tank have a capacity of 31 to 50 gallons.
-Installing a 1.6 gallons per flush regular toilet in an RV significantly reduces the number of times you can use the toilet.
+Most RV’s black tanks have a capacity of 31 to 50 gallons.
+Installing a 1.6-gallon per flush regular toilet in an RV significantly reduces the number of times you can use the toilet.

 2. What do you clean RV toilets with?